oxylabs/oxylabs-sdk-python/README.md

 The Python SDK provides you with several benefits over using the raw APIs directly:

-- **Simplified Interface**: abstracts away complexities, offering a straightforward user interface for interacting with the Oxylabs SERP API.
+- **Simplified Interface**: abstracts away complexities, offering a straightforward user interface for interacting with the Oxylabs SERP and Ecommerce API.
 - **Automated Request Management**: streamlines the handling of API requests and responses for enhanced efficiency and reliability.
 - **Error Handling**: provides meaningful error messages and handles common API errors, simplifying troubleshooting.
-- **Result Parsing**: streamlines the process of extracting relevant data from SERP results, allowing developers to focus on application logic.
+- **Result Parsing**: streamlines the process of extracting relevant data from SERP and Ecommerce results, allowing developers to focus on application logic.

 ## Requirements